 Monday’s results: Monday night’s schedule didn’t feature many (any) marquee names, but it did feature several schools with a real chance at the NCAA Tournament.

 - Coastal Carolina rallied from a 14-point deficit to win at Campbell 70-67.
-The Chanticleers are now 14-3, 5-0 in the Big South, and have won six straight, a streak that would be 10 if not for blowing a 17-point deficit at Mississippi.
+The Chanticleers are now 14-3, 5-0 in the Big South, and have won six straight, a streak that would be 10 if not for blowing a 17-point lead at Mississippi.

 - Sam Houston State looks positioned to lurk right behind Stephen F. Austin in the Southland all year again.
 The Bearkats won at SE Louisiana 72-59 to move to 12-4.